Goultarde/NetExecWrapper4ExegolHistory/README.md

-# 🛠️ nxcwrap.py – NetExec Wrapper for Exegol-History
+# 🛠️ NetExec Wrapper for Exegol-History

 ## Description

-`nxcwrap.py` is a wrapper for NXC designed to be used **inside an Exegol container**.
+Is a wrapper for NXC designed to be used **inside an Exegol container**.
 It enhances your workflow by automatically syncing discovered credentials and hosts from NetExec into [Exegol-History](https://github.com/ThePorgs/Exegol-history).

 After executing any `nxc` command, it will: